Tutorial Written: September 3, 2018

 - Click on: Delete

-On the left-hand side Menu of your dashboard, scroll down and hover over Gutenberg and you will see: Demo, Support, Feedback, and Documentation.
+On the left-hand side menu of your dashboard, scroll down and hover over Gutenberg and you will see: Demo, Support, Feedback, and Documentation.
 In this tutorial, I will not be going over any of these options; however, you can go back and read to get a better understanding of the Gutenberg Editor.
 I MAY REFERENCE THE DEMO LATER IN THIS TUTORIAL.

-A Tour of the Gutenberg Block-Based Editor
+The Gutenberg Block-Based Editor

 After you have installed and activated Gutenberg, go to Posts / Add New.
 You will notice that you are met with Tips that you can go ahead and click through then continue on here OR click the x and continue on here.
 NOTE: The Tips are not in detail and only include 4 in total.